DAPHNIS Hübner, [1819]

 IMAGO: Wing entire in outline, with forewing apex pointed.
 Usually some shade of green or brown with curved bands and triangles of different colours.
 Eye large, without pendant lashes.
 Labial palpus large, obtuse, smoothly scaled.
 Antenna slightly clubbed in female; setiform in male, with a long thin terminal segment.
 Spines of abdomen in several rows, elongate, weak; first tergite large.
 Tibiae without spines.
 Midtarsus with basal comb.
 Hindtibia with two pairs of spurs, the proximal being considerably longer than the distal.
 M2 of hindwing before centre of cell.

 Genitalia.
 In male, valva with fewer than ten large, erect, modified friction scales on outer surface.
 Sacculus with two processes, one proximal, the other distal, both dorsal.
-Aedeagus with one or two left processes, and a longer right process.
+Phallus with one or two left processes, and a longer right process.
 In the female, lamella postvaginalis suddenly narrowed at end where it is concave; apical margin raised and projecting ventrad.

 OVUM: Ovoid, pale green, shiny.